dhimasarista/codedhims/README.md

 ## ⛩️ C# | NodeJS | Programmer

 Passionate about **Software Engineering**.
-With a focus on building scalable and performant systems, where concurrency meets caffeine.
+With a focus on building scalable and performant systems. where concurrency meets caffeine, bytecode brew resilience.

 | ☕          | Corework      | Forgework            |
 | ------------ | ------------------ | ----------------- |